seuros/meridian/README-Dev.md

 ## Overview

-RefindPlus builds on _`rEFInd`_ to extend its functionality with enhancements and fixes that include several Apple Mac and UEFI-PC related items that may be of interest to anyone requiring a capable boot manager.
+RefindPlus is a fork of _`rEFInd`_ that provides extended functionality via enhancements and fixes that include several Apple Mac and UEFI-PC related items that may be of interest to anyone requiring a boot manager for Mac and PC.

-RefindPlus is particularly useful for those with additional configuration needs or that require advanced or otherwise non-typical options for running operating systems and uEFI utilities on Mac and PC.
+RefindPlus is particularly useful for those with additional configuration needs or that require advanced or otherwise non-typical (hence typically unavailable) options for running operating systems and uEFI utilities on Mac and PC.

 Some features:
 - Maintains feature and configuration parity with `Upstream v0.14.2` base.